sampsyo/home/_drafts/toppicks14.md

     [karin]: http://research.microsoft.com/en-us/people/kstrauss/
     [cinput]: http://homes.cs.washington.edu/~luisceze/toppicks15-community-input.md.html
 ---
 I love reading each year's [IEEE Micro Top Picks][toppicks] special issue.
-It's the lazy computer architect's source for a distilled handful of must-read papers from the last year.
+It's the lazy computer architect's source for must-read papers from the last year.

-For Top Picks 2014, [Luis][] and [Karin][] tried something new in the selection process: they asked for [community input][cinput], meaning that even a lowly grad student could submit short comments on each paper.
+For Top Picks 2014, [Luis][] and [Karin][] tried something new: they asked for [community input][cinput] during the selection process.
+Even a lowly grad student could submit short comments on each paper.
 This inevitably made me play "fantasy Top Picks committee" in my mind.
 And the other night, [Tim][] suggested that folks should share their own Pitchforkesque year-end top-ten lists.

 The architecture community needs more of this kind of research commentary.
 So let's give this a shot.